Skip to content

 Abortable Execution

 Pass a caller-controlled AbortSignal or a deadlineMs hard limit.
-The dispatcher composes them and propagates cancellation through every in-flight operation and deep-DAG nesting level.
+The dispatcher composes them and propagates cancellation through every in-flight operation and every scatter clone.

 Deterministic Resume